Policy Positions

 Object of Governance, Subject of Policy Discussion

-The topic of open access, and the formulation and implementation of open access policies, are the subject of policy discussions and negotiation processes.
+The topic of open access and the formulation and implementation of open access policies are the subject of policy discussions and negotiation processes.
 Who are the driving forces, and what are their positions?

 Supranational Level

 As early as 2012, the European Commission issued a Recommendation on access to and preservation of scientific information, in which it called on Member States to implement clear and binding open access policies.
 According to the recommendation, it should be mandatory to provide open access to publications resulting from publicly funded research, preferably immediately but no later than 6 months after the date of publication in the case of the natural sciences and 12 months in the case of the humanities and social sciences.
-Although European Commission recommendations are not binding, 14 of the (then) 28 EU Member States and three non-member States (Norway, Serbia, Switzerland) have since adopted open access and open science policies (Dutch Ministry of Education, Culture and Science, 2017; National Open Research Forum, 2019; France’s National Plan for Open Science, 2018; Mayer et al., 2020; Ministry of Higher Education and Science Denmark, 2018; Open Science Coordination in Finland & Federation of Finnish Learned Societies, 2019).
-These policies are aimed mostly at creating binding framework conditions for publicly funded research.
-In its capacity as a research funder, the European Commission also mandates open access to scientific publications (see also Horizon Europe).
+Although European Commission recommendations are not binding, the majority of the 27 EU Member States (inter alia Belgium, Greece, Italy, Croatia, Latvia, Malta, Poland, Portugal, Slovakia, Slovenia, Spain, Czech Republic, Hungary) and three non-member States (NorwaySerbia, and Switzerland) have by now adopted open access and open science strategies.
+In the area of research funding, the European Commission requires funding recipients to provide open access to research publications resulting from funded projects (see also Horizon Europe).

 Open Access in Germany

-Some states, for example Baden-Württemberg, Berlin, Brandenburg, Hamburg, and Schleswig-Holstein, have state strategies, which in some cases define concrete objectives.
+Some states, for example Baden-Württemberg, BerlinBrandenburgHamburg , and Schleswig-Holstein have state strategies, which in some cases define concrete objectives.
 These objectives include, for example, an open access quota for journal articles, as well as open access officers and open access policies at all institutions (Berlin); the monitoring of open access publication figures (Thuringia); the adoption of a clear position on open access by university managers (Brandenburg); and a uniform technical infrastructure (Hamburg).

-Some state governments promote open access through other instruments of higher education governance.
-For example, support for open access is mentioned in the science plans (Bremen), in the higher education development plans (Saxony), or in the digital strategies of the federal states (e.g., Rhineland-Palatinate, Saxony-Anhalt, Hesse).
+Some federal state governments support open access through other instruments of higher education governance.
+For example, support for open access is mentioned in the science plan (Bremen), in the higher education development plan (Saxony), or in the digital strategy (Rhineland-PalatinateSaxony-Anhalt, Hesse) of the respective federal states.

-Although other federal states have not yet adopted an explicit science policy position, many institutions already have well-established open access service offerings (e.g., Saarland, Saxony, Saxony-Anhalt, Bavaria, Hesse, Mecklenburg-West Pomerania, Rhineland-Palatinate) (Kindling et al., 2021).
-An overview of current and retrospective open access and open science activities of the German federal states will soon be provided by the Atlas of Federal States (Bundesländer-Atlas) (Kindling et al., 2021).
+Although other federal states have not yet adopted an explicit science policy position, many institutions already have well-established open access service offerings (e.g. Saarland, Saxony, Saxony-Anhalt, Bavaria, Hesse, Mecklenburg-Western Pomerania, Rhineland-Palatinate) (Kindling et al., 2021).The Bundesländer-Atlas (Kindling et al., 2021), the oa.atlas federal state dossiers (2024), and the Open4DE Landscape-Report (Bärwolf et al. 2023) also provide an overview of current and past open access and open science activities of the German federal states.

 References